-Tested it @shop for 10 sec & it ran fine... brought home, plugged in & was just bout the test with multi & there was a popping sound though the indicator led was still glowing
+Tested it @shop for 10 sec & it ran fine, brought home, plugged it in & was just about the test it with multimeter & there was a popping sound, though the indicator led was still glowing

-Also i donno bout the transistors s9014 & s8550... wat type or how their pins r arranged
+Also I can't figure out the transistors s9014 & s8550, what type or how their pins are configured?

-Without taking anything out of the board, i tested the diodes/zener... they r fine it seems
+Without taking anything out of the board, I tested the diodes/zener, they looked fine to me.

-So without taking out the transistor/mosfet if u could tell me how to check them w/o having to turn the power on... cause tat’ll melt the mosfet for sure
+So without taking out the transistor/mosfet could you tell me how to check them w/o having to turn the power ON... because that could melt the mosfet for sure.

 The mosfet should not become hot as long as the output is not loaded or short circuited.